c3rb3ru5d3d53c/c3rb3ru5d3d53c.github.io/content/posts/redline/redline-stealer.en.md

 		}
 	}
 ```
+*Figure 16.
+Redline Stealer Stealing Browser Data*

 #### Remote Tasks

 To execute remote tasks, *Redline Stealer* makes a request to the C2 server.
 Next, Redline Stealer is able to perform four types of remote tasks.
-These remote tasks include arbitrary command execution, downloading of files, downloading and execution of files and executing files (Table placeholder).
+These remote tasks include arbitrary command execution, downloading of files, downloading and execution of files and executing files (Table 4).

 | Task                        | Example                                                 | Description                             |
 | --------------------------- | ------------------------------------------------------- | --------------------------------------- |